Choosing the Right Doctor

 “In general, if you’re getting any anaesthetic, you want an anaesthetist to take care of you while the surgeon is doing the surgery,” Dr Flynn said.

-The current anomalies in Australia’s legal framework means there is a significant difference in the level of accreditation and training across the spectrum of doctors calling themselves ‘cosmetic surgeons’.
+The current anomalies in Australia’s legal framework means there is a significant difference in the level of accreditation and training across the spectrum of doctors calling themselves ‘cosmetic doctors’.

 Reduce Your Chance of Risk